tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 —

-As the night cloaks us in its embrace, we gather the villagers at the mouth of the tunnel.
+We gather the villagers at the mouth of the tunnel.
 Their possessions, meager remnants of shattered lives, are bundled in makeshift carriers.
 The children clutch tightly to their parents' hands, their small figures shadowed in the dimming light.

 Tuyết steps forward, her figure bathed in the soft glow of the lanterns we've handed out, her voice steady as she addresses the huddled masses.